-Census block level at-risk children was estimated for each state by subtracting the total number children multiplied by the state-specific prevalence rate from the total children within the census block.
+The total at-risk children residing in a census block was estimated for each state by subtracting the total number of children within the census block from the total children within the census block multiplied by the state-specific prevalence rate, as shown in Equation 6.

-At-risk children "census block"=Total children-(Total children*Prevalence rate)
+At-risk childrencensus blockc=Total childrenc-(Total childrenc*Aggregate PRVState(s))

-Equation 4
+Equation 6

-We then estimated the number of asthma cases within each census block by multiplying the state-specific childhood asthma incidence rate with at-risk children at the census block.
+We then estimated the number of childhood asthma cases within each census block by multiplying the state-specific aggregate asthma incidence rate by the at-risk children at the census block level, as shown in Equation 7.

-Asthma incident cases census block=At-risk children census block*Incidence rate
+Asthma incident casesc=At-risk children c*Aggregaget IRs

-Equation 5
+Equation 7

-We then calculated the relative risk (RRdiff) for asthma due to exposure difference between estimated exposure levels (NO2 concentration at the census block level) and no exposure (zero NO2 concentration).
+We then calculated the relative risk (RRdiff) for asthma due to the exposure difference between the estimated exposure levels from the land use regression model (NO2 concentration at the census block level) and no exposure (zero concentration for NO2), as shown in Equation 8.